 Step 5: Upload

 Now for the moment of truth.
 In the next tab it will prompt you to upload your interior and book cover PDFs.
 Once this is done, you move on to the Validation stage, which will automatically check for errors.

 Assuming all is well, you can move on to payment.

 Have you published through IngramSpark before?
 What was your experience and did you find the formatting options intuitive?

-Let us know on our contact page because we love to hear any information you have that could help us improve these articles.
+Let me know on my contact page because I love to hear any information you have that could help us improve these articles.